sghpjuikit/player/README.md

 ### Configurability

-All settings and entire user interface layout serialize into a human readable and editable files.
+All settings and entire user interface layout serialize into a human-readable and editable files.
 These can be edited, backed up or switched between applications.

 ### Modularity